What’s the Purpose of Summer School?

 During the summer, many students lose access to academic routines and material, which prevents them from making progress.
 Instead, these students typically take a complete break from studying during the summer, which usually results in a loss of previously learned information and a decline in academic performance.

-One of the most effective ways to prevent summer learning loss is to attend an academic summer school, where you’ll spend a few hours each day engaged in exciting seminars, 1:1 tutorials (for students aged 16+), as well as an enriching timetable of cultural activities.
+One of the most effective ways to prevent summer learning loss is to attend an academic summer school, where you’ll spend a few hours each day engaged in exciting seminars, and 1:1 tutorials (for students aged 16+), as well as an enriching timetable of cultural activities.

 All academic summer schools will allow you to immerse yourself in one or more subjects of your choice, where you can build on your current knowledge, cover topics that you may find particularly challenging, as well as quiz the minds of some of the best tutors.